skybert/skybert-net/src/linux/arch/iwd-on-garuda.md

 title: iwd on Garuda Linux
 date: 2022-03-03
-category: arch
+category: linux
-tags: arch, garuda
+tags: arch, garuda, linux, network

 Getting `iwd` up and running was a bit tricky.
 It basically broke both `sudo` and `systemctl` (!).
 The reason was that it has some dependency